 - It might stand out on the streets.

-Whatever you choose for a BOV, choose the BOV that fits your needs and work from there to find the best one.
-Whether you get a 2nd hand one or a brand new vehicle, remember to plan everything down to a T to make the most of your chosen BOV.
+Whatever you choose, pick the best bug out vehicle that fits your needs.
+Whether you get a secondhand one or a brand-new vehicle, remember to plan everything down to a T to make the most of your chosen BOV.

-What BOV do you have in mind, and is it on our list?
+What do you think?
 Let us know in the comments section below!